Pasta 101

 Bite a piece.
 Look for that tiny pale core in the middle.
 If it’s there, you’re al dente — drain.
 If the pale dot is too obvious or crunchy, give it 30 more seconds and taste again.

-## Step 6 — Save pasta water before you drain
+Save a mug of pasta water before you drain

 This is the single tip that levels up home pasta.
 Before you drain, scoop a mugful of the cloudy, salty pasta water with a heatproof cup.
 It’s full of dissolved starch, which is the natural emulsifier that turns a thin sauce into a glossy one that clings.